MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-how-add-link-to-record.md

 ---
-title: Add Attachments, Links, and Notes on Records| Microsoft Docs
+title: Add Attachments, Links, and Notes on Records
-description: Attach a hyperlink to a document or website to a specific record, such as a customer or document.
+description: Attach a hyperlink to a document, or a website to a specific record, such as a customer or document.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual